 The Ragged Ridge radio site is located on Ragged Ridge, about 4 miles southeast of Cedar Pipeline Ranch just inside the perimeter.
-The coordinates are 37° 42.829'N / 116° 5.479'W. It is a microwave communications relay between the Cedar Peak radio site and Mount Irish and the site above Warm Springs.
-It also has an array of omni directional antennas for communication with aircraft and ground units in the area.
+The coordinates are 37° 42.829'N / 116° 5.479'W. It is primarily an aircraft radar and communications relay site.
+It also serves as a microwave data relay between the Cedar Peak radio site, Mount Irish, possibly Mount Ella and the site above Warm Springs.
+It features an array of omni directional antennas for communication with aircraft and ground units in the area.
 Including a trunking site for the Nevada Shared radio system used by Emergency Services.
 For a while between 2015 and 2018 the site also provided a data relay to the Railroad Valley Data Relay Site.

 An interesting feature is the circular antenna on the tower on the left.
 More on that below.
 The building next to it features all sorts of antennas, including a dish pointed west towards Cedar Gate.
 Another dish mounted to the tower points roughly east, towards Mount Irish.
 The structure in the center appears to be storage.
 The smaller box on the right can rotate.
 It appears to be some sort of targeting radar.
 We have seen similar boxes in various elevated locations around TTR, including peaks near Warm Springs (see under Basecamp) and near Tonopah (see below).
 The site does not seem to have changed much since 2001.